Yenzho/SmallGame/README.md

 # RockPaperScissors

 ## Description:
-### This is a test project that represents extended version the Rock-Paper-Scissors game.
+### This is a test project that represents extended version of the Rock-Paper-Scissors game.

 ## How to play:
 ### 1. Fork this repo